 Mr. Brennan's Employment Agreement contains customary confidentiality provisions.
-The Employment Agreement also provides that, while Mr.Brennan is employed by us and for a period of one year thereafter, he will not (i) engage in competitive business, subject to certain exceptions; (ii) solicit any customer or business partner of the Company; (iii) take any action intended to, or that has the effect of interfering with the Company's relationship with any customer or business partner or otherwise resulting in a customer or business partner reducing or ceasing their business relationship with the Company; (iv) provide, to any customer with whom Mr. Brennan had contact during employment or about whom Mr. Brennan had access to confidential information (as defined in the Employment Agreement), any products or services that are competitive with those that were offered by the Company during Mr. Brennan's employment with the Company; and (v) directly or indirectly approach, solicit, entice, hire or attempt to approach, solicit entice or hire any employee of the Company to leave the employment of the Company.
+The Employment Agreement also provides that, while Mr.Brennan is employed by us and for a period of one year thereafter, he will not (i) engage in competitive business, subject to certain exceptions; (ii) solicit any customer or business partner of the Company; (iii) take any action intended to, or that has the effect of interfering with the Company's relationship with any customer or business partner or otherwise resulting in a customer or business partner reducing or ceasing their business relationship with the Company; (iv) provide, to any customer with whom Mr. Brennan had access to confidential information (as defined in the Employment Agreement), any products or services that are competitive with those that were offered by the Company during Mr. Brennan's employment with the Company; and (v) directly or indirectly approach, solicit, entice, hire or attempt to approach, solicit entice or hire any employee of the Company to leave the employment of the Company.